 So, prepping for the Return of Routine includes a few things; a transition back to an 9PM bedtime, a ritual cleaning of the closets, and an anticipatory stocking of the freezer.
 If weeknights are busy during the Summer then you can bet your Aunt Fanny’s underwear school nights are going to be nuts!
 Being able to yank something out of the freezer and throw it in the oven while you run around like a headless chicken wondering why you are baffled by school homework will be a blessing.

 I don’t often recommend freezing anything in the squash family, but this recipe holds up pretty well in the freezer.
-This is a vegetarian version but feel free to add in cooked ground turkey or sausage to the filling for a little protein.
+To freeze stuffed zucchini

 - 8 medium zucchini

 - 3 Tablespoon olive oil

 - 1 cup cooked leafy greens i.e. spinach, Swiss chard, or kale

 - ½ cup grated Parmesan

 - 3 eggs beaten

 - Scrub the zucchini then cook in boiling water, whole, for 5 minutes.
 Remove from water and let cool.
 Slice in half lengthwise and scoop out the pulp leaving a ¼ inch thick shell all the way around.
 Set on a baking sheet.